Pattern Bridge

 pigButton.didPress()

-In the wake of the success of your application, the government decides to make a law on which to quack, bark and grunt on mobile devices only from 9:00 am and until 3:00 pm on weekdays.
+Based on the success of your app, the government decides to make a law that allows quack, bark and grunt on mobile devices only from 9:00 am to 3:00 pm on weekdays; at other times, the user of your app risks going to prison for 5 years for indecent sound production using personal electronic devices.

 import Foundation